Why is Bandon Marsh Refuge Considering an Expanded Boundary?

 Some parcels included in the study area contain quality wildlife habitat that has been maintained and enhanced; however, other parcels could benefit from a conservation partnership with USFWS, whether it be acquisition, easement, or technical assistance.
 The Refuge boundary expansion study will analyze the value of the USFWS initiating additional habitat restoration and enhancement along the lower Coquille River to protect, conserve and restore wildlife for the American public.

 In early November 2011, the public was invited to participate in the planning process.
 Preliminary alternatives detailing how the refuge would be managed during the next 15 years were developed as part of the Refuge's Comprehensive Conservation Plan (CCP) process.
 However, in early February 2012, the Service made the decision to separate the CCP from the boundary expansion study.
-This schedule change allows the CCP to continue on pace while allowing more time for thorough analysis and study of the LPP range of alternatives.
-As part of our LPP process, which will include additional opportunities for public involvement, we will continue to discuss important issues and opportunities with the area's landowners and the greater community.
-Draft alternatives, which will include a No Action alternative, will be presented to the public as soon as the required analyses are completed.
-For updates on this planning process, please join our mailing list and bookmark this site.
+This schedule change was made to allow the CCP to continue on pace while allowing more time for thorough analysis and study of the LPP range of alternatives.
+The LPP process would include additional opportunities for public involvement and discussions of important issues and opportunities with the area's landowners and the greater community.